 The Massachusetts Clean Cities Coalition is part of a nationwide partnership sponsored by the U.S. Department of Energy (DOE) Clean Cities Program.
 Clean Cities aims to reduce petroleum consumption in the transportation sector and support development of infrastructure necessary to make alternative fuel vehicles a viable transportation option.
 Cities and towns can get assistance on converting fleets and installing infrastructure to support adoption of alternative vehicles.
 Check out the Electric School Bus Pilot to see what your community can do.

 Energy Management Services: is an alternative public procurement method used to purchase energy conservation measures, energy efficiency and water conservation measures and onsite energy generation.

 Solarize Massachusetts (Solarize Mass) seeks to increase the adoption of small-scale solar electricity in participating communities through a competitive solicitation process that aggregates homeowner buying power to lower installation prices for participants.
-2019 Solarize Mass closed in April 2019 but new round for 2020 will be later this year.
+2020 Solarize Mass has closed but check for new round later this year.